 ‘There is a tendency to view sexual decision making in young adults as a highly variable and somewhat random process, more influenced by hormones or impulsivity than rational processes,’ said Laura Hatz, a doctoral candidate at the University of Missouri and lead author of the study.
 ‘Our study suggests, however, that young adults are highly consistent in their choices, balancing potential partners’ level of attractiveness against the potential risk for sexually transmitted infection.’

 The research involved presenting 257 participants with hypothetical ‘sexual gambles’ in which a photo of a potential partner’s face was shown alongside an associated, though purely hypothetical, risk of contracting a sexually transmitted infection.
 Nearly all participants in the study made consistently rational choices, as defined by established models of psychological behaviour.
-Prior research has shown that, in general, individuals tend to use what are known as heuristic decision strategies – cognitive shortcuts that may ignore some information – to make choices in life.
+Prior research has shown that, in general, individuals tend to use what is known as heuristic decision strategies – cognitive shortcuts that may ignore some information – to make choices in life.

 Hatz and her colleagues found that even individuals who could be identified as classic heuristic decision-makers for monetary-based choices became rational decision-makers when similar choices were framed as sexual choices.